tarantool/doc/doc/1.10/dev_guide/reference_capi/tuple.rst

     call to API function that yields or returns another tuple.

     You should increase the reference counter before taking tuples for long processing in your code.
+The Lua garbage collector will not destroy a tuple that has references, even
-Such tuples will not be garbage collected even if another fiber removes them from a space.
+    if another fiber removes them from a space.
 After processing, decrement the reference counter using
     :ref:`box_tuple_unref()<c_api-tuple-box_tuple_unref>`,